FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

-At a patient's home, in a hospital, in a basement on the side of the building the signal does not reach.
-That is exactly when you need to give a medicine — and exactly when the signal can disappear.
+At a patient's home, in a hospital, in a basement on the side the signal does not reach.
+That is exactly when you need to dispense a medicine or add a new package — and exactly when the signal can disappear.

-The process is identical to giving a medicine online — lack of signal does not block any step:
+The process is identical to dispensing online — lack of signal does not block any step:

-1. open the medicine card in your home medicine cabinet,
+1. open the medicine card in your cabinet,

 3. choose the dose (including fractional doses) and the recipient,